Optimal Learning Program

-3. Formal communication with parents takes place once a month by the monitor sheets and phone calls or emails as often as necessary.
+3. Formal communication with parents takes place through progress reports and phone calls or emails as often as necessary.

 4. The Optimal Learning Program specialist communicates regularly with members of the faculty which helps to regulate the monitoring of a consultation student.